gtamilse/ansible-lab/TECDEV-4500-labguide-draft.md

 ### Objective

-- Create a playbook to collect critical captures, and flag for any deviations from the predefined thresholds.
+- Create a playbook to collect critical data, and flag any deviations from the predefined thresholds.

 ### Approach

 - In this exercise, you will collect critical data.
-- Check some metrics in the data against predefined thresholds
+- Compare metrics in the data against predefined thresholds
-- Check against the outputs and flagged for threshold critical for meeting operational objectives.

 ### Lab Exercise